IQ Testing

 What is IQ testing?

-IQ testing provides a picture of your child’s overall cognitive functioning.
-Overall intelligence (IQ) is comprised of several aspects of cognitive functioning and IQ testing will measure your child’s potential in the following areas:
+IQ testing provides a picture of a person’s overall cognitive functioning.
+Overall intelligence (IQ) is comprised of several aspects of cognitive functioning and IQ testing will measure potential in the following areas:

 Verbal problem-solving